redeyeredline/cliparr/MIGRATION_CHECKLIST.md

 ## 15. Infrastructure Investigation
 - ❌ a previous chat was going to review tdarr to see its mongo db setup in the background to advise on more robust db solution

+## 16. Import System Issues
-MIGHT BE FIXED - app is suddenly duplicating imports on start/app refreshes something with the way the import mode setting change triggers an import without using the check existing shows in localdb function and duplicates the shows. fix it you fuck
+- ❌ MIGHT BE FIXED - app is suddenly duplicating imports on start/app refreshes something with the way the import mode setting change triggers an import without using the check existing shows in localdb function and duplicates the shows. fix it you fuck

+## 17. Search & Navigation Features
-✅ reconsider a search function to find specific shows ✅ feed current nav bar to bolt to get similiar styling to new home page fix excess spacing on new home page
+- ✅ reconsider a search function to find specific shows
+- ✅ feed current nav bar to bolt to get similiar styling to new home page

+## 18. UI/UX Improvements
+- ❌ fix excess spacing on new home page
- ✅ repipe everything to new home page add alphabet bar to import modal
+- ✅ repipe everything to new home page
+- ❌ add alphabet bar to import modal
+- ❌ ASK BOLT can you cleanly/easily include the alphabet bar from the homepage to the import modal?

+## 19. Import Mode Automation
-ASK BOLT can you cleanly/easily include the alphabet bar from the homepage to the import modal? create trigger when setting import mode changes to auto to trigger a scan upon saving to import all shows automatically
+- ❌ create trigger when setting import mode changes to auto to trigger a scan upon saving to import all shows automatically

+---

+**Legend:**
+✅ Complete  ⚠️ Needs verification or improvement  ❌ Not yet implemented  💭 May not be needed